oat-sa/lib-lti1p3-core/doc/message/platform-originating-messages.md

     ]
 );
 ```
+**Notes**:
-**Note**: like the `ContextClaim` class, any claim that implement the [MessagePayloadClaimInterface](../../src/Message/Payload/Claim/MessagePayloadClaimInterface.php) will be automatically normalized and added to the message payload claims.
+- like the `ContextClaim`, any claim that implement the [MessagePayloadClaimInterface](../../src/Message/Payload/Claim/MessagePayloadClaimInterface.php) will be automatically normalized and added to the message payload claims.
+- you can also generate if needed generic platform launches with the [PlatformOriginatingLaunchBuilder](../../src/Message/Launch/Builder/PlatformOriginatingLaunchBuilder.php)

 As a result of the build, you get a [LtiMessageInterface](../../src/Message/LtiMessageInterface.php) instance that can be used in several ways:
 ```php